cdl-geneseo/geneseo-dictionary/V/Vein-Pole.md

 # Vein Pole

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vein Pole

 Created by  Unknown User (kmh28), last modified by  Jack Katz on May 07, 2022

 (noun) Penis.Inferred to be used by Fraternal Organizations/Greek Life.2008: While most could deduce the meaning of this term, the majority of people surveyed do not use this in conversation.Source: Geneseo Dictionary 2006.
 STulowiecki